-- E. Adult parole and probation officers are not entitled to receive compensation under this Section for calls received at any time during scheduled work shifts. - F. Compensation granted pursuant to this Section is the sole form of compensation available to adult parole and probation officers for taking and responding to after-hours calls.
-Employees are not entitled to overtime pay or compensatory time-off in lieu of overtime, as otherwise available pursuant to Article 11, for taking and/or responding to after-hours calls.
+- B. When adult parole and probations officers are not working a scheduled shift and are away from County offices or facilities, they will normally make themselves available to receive after hours calls when practicable.
+Employees must take and respond to after-hours calls in order to receive compensation pursuant to this Section.
+Compensation will not be granted merely for listening to messages or reviewing text or e-mail messages from law enforcement or partner agencies, although it will be granted for activities undertaken in response to such messages when such activities cannot wait until the employee's next scheduled shift or by another employee on the next business day. - C. Adult parole and probation officers are not entitled to receive compensation under this Section for calls received at any time during scheduled work shifts. - D. Compensation granted pursuant to this Section is the sole form of compensation available to adult parole and probation officers for taking and responding to after-hours calls.
+Employees are not entitled to overtime pay or compensatory time-off in licu of overtime, as otherwise available pursuant to Article 11, for taking and/or responding to after-hours calls.